Moral Orel: Synopsis

 Moral Orel takes place in the fictional capital city of Moralton in the fictional Bible Belt state of Statesota.
-According to the globe shown in the opening credits, Moralton is in the exact center of the United States, with the town's church at the exact center of the town.
+According to the globe shown in the opening credits, Moralton is in the exact center of the United States, with a church at the town's exact center.
 The protagonist is 12-year-old Orel Puppington, a student at Alfred G. Diorama Elementary School, who tries to live by the fundamentalist Protestant Christian moral code as articulated in church or by his abusive father, Clay Puppington.
 Orel naïvely follows this code to disastrous extremes.

 Initially starting off as a satirical black comedy, criticizing religious fundamentalism, the show begins to break down on the subplots established in previous seasons, slowly becoming a dark psychological drama through the final two episodes of the second season ("Nature" and "Nature Part 2"), and then the whole part of the third and final season that touches on the emotionally distressing consequences of the dysfunction caused by the residents of Moralton.